rgwch/ungrad-server/readme.md

 * Can be written in Java, Kotlin, Ruby, Groovy, JavaScript, Python, Scala and others.
 Verticles of different languages can play peacefully together and communicate via the eventBus.
 * Interconnected Verticles can reside in the same VM, or in different VMs on the same Machine, or on different Machines within the same network.

+if you like fancy buzzwords, you might call such verticles ['microservices'](http://martinfowler.com/articles/microservices.html) - Vert.x promoted microservises before it was cool ;)

 In Ungrad-Server, Verticles are added and launched in a number of ways:

 * Some Verticles are built-in and launched whenever the main program launches. (e.g. dispatcher/Restpoint)